 Your consulting and training will be delivered on site at-your-practice over three separate visits by a veteran dental consultant with at least fifteen years experience.
 Each visit takes place over two days with trips typically scheduled three to four months apart.
 Your investment also includes:

 - Unlimited Follow-up & Support

-- Get a full understanding from you of exactly what needs to happen for you to consider Cambridge exceeded your expectations.
+- Your consultant will get a full understanding from you of exactly what needs to happen for you to consider Cambridge exceeded your expectations.

-- Work out a plan to correct any staff member who is not meeting your expectations.
+- Your consultant will work out a plan to correct any staff member who is not meeting your expectations.
 This could be due to a lack of training for their position or could be someone who is in some way disruptive or negative.

-- Instruct you on how to correct your staff in a painless manner.
+- Your consultant will instruct you on how to correct your staff in an objectively.

-- Help you edit our Dental Employee Handbook and show you how to implement it.
+- Your consultant will instruct you on how to edit your general policy policy and show you how to implement it.

-- Show you or an assigned staff member exactly how to edit the remaining manuals using the knowledge of the existing staff.
+- Your consultant will ahow you or an assigned staff member how to edit the remaining manuals using the knowledge of the existing staff.

-- Go over how to set monthly goals and how to do an effective morning meeting.
+- Your consultant will go over how to set monthly goals and how to do an effective, produtive, drama free morning meeting.